 All this is well presented and generally easy-to-use.
 If you run into trouble, detailed web help and video tutorials are only a click or two away, with the offer of “free unlimited 24/7 telephone and email support” that should help make any newbie comfortable.

 Sage also has a more basic offering called Accounting Start.
-This doesn't include support for quotes, estimates or vendor bills, and has no cash flow forecasts, but it's only $10 per month and could be enough for small businesses.
+This doesn't include support for quotes, estimates or vendor bills, and has no cash flow forecasts, but it's only $10 per month and could be enough for start-ups as well as small businesses.

 Choosing an accounting package often involves browsing a complicated comparison table, looking for hidden catches and trying to figure out which is the best product for you.

 Kashoo avoids all that with a single $19.95 a month plan, or $199 annually, which delivers just about everything you're likely to need.

 Kashoo shines when it comes to multi-currency support, an important feature for today’s global economy.
 It also supports credit card transactions for all the major carriers – Amex, Visa and Mastercard – at a competitive 2.9% plus 0.30 cents transaction fee.

 You also benefit from unlimited invoices and connections to over 5,000 financial institutions to reconcile accounts online.
 We liked the uncluttered interface of this product, and the dashboard that provides a good summary of your current financial situation at a glance.

 Kashoo also offers customer support across the gamut of email, phone, live chat and social media – this company will even respond to an old-fashioned letter!
 One current shortcoming to note, however, is that there is only a mobile app for iOS, leaving Android users out in the cold for the time being.
 Kashoo offers a 14-day trial for those looking to test the service out.